lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 ## Background & Objectives

-The goal of the next two challenges is to re-implement some of your ruby scripts in Rails.
+For the next two challenges, you'll be re-implementing some of your ruby scripts in Rails.
 That means:

-- Your program interface isn't the terminal anymore, it is your browser now.
+- Your program interface is now your browser (rather than your terminal)
-- The only way to communicate with your Rails app is through HTTP requests.
+- The only way to communicate with your Rails app is through HTTP requests

 Re-implement the stupid coaching challenge (01-Ruby/01-Programming-basics/04-Stupid-coaching) in Rails.

-There is no `rake` here, and do not create your Rails app in `fullstack-challenges`.
+There is no `rake` here, and do not create your Rails app in `fullstack-challenges` ⛔️

 ```bash
 cd ~/code/<user.github_nickname>